Monetization and business models

 One way to enable a trial is to limit the functionality available in your trial version so that only certain features are available until the customer purchases the app.
 Determine which features should be limited before you begin coding, then make sure that your app only allows them to work when a full license has been purchased.

-Be sure to make it clear to the customer (in the app's description and from within the app) how your trial version works and how they can upgrade to the full version.
+Be sure to make it clear to the customer (in the app's description and from within the app) how your trial version works and how long they can use the free trial.

 For more about trial versions, see:

-You can have the features enabled through in-app purchases expire after a certain time limit, or let them remain active for as long as the customer has a valid license for their app.
+You can set a time limit after which a feature enabled through in-app purchase will expire, or you can let them remain active for as long as the customer has a valid license for their app.
 How long the feature works is something that you configure when you describe the in-app offer in your Windows Store Dashboard.

 Note In-app purchases cannot be offered from a trial version of an app.